michaelpettorosso/homebridge-russound-aio/README.md

 ### Config Explanation:

-The names Zone1, Zone2, Zone3, Zone4, Zone5 and Zone6 should match the Zone names given in the Russound Controller configuration (the names in the Russound App)
+The id for Zone1, Zone2, Zone3, Zone4, Zone5 and Zone6 should match the Zone id given in the Russound Controller configuration (the order in the Russound App)

 The names Source1, Source2, Source3, Source4, Source5 and Source6 should match the Source names given in the Russound Controller configuration (the names in the Russound App)